 Where to stay: Blu Pacific Hotel

-While there are many attractions and scenic spots in San Francisco, the dramatic coastline of California has so much more to offer.
-Monterey is a coastal city, and one of the best day trips from San Francisco covering an area of 12 square miles with a population of 30,000.
+There are many attractions and scenic spots in San Francisco that make a perfect weekend getaway from San Francisco.
+Monterey is a coastal city covering an area of 12 square miles with a population of 30,000.

 The best way to get to Monterey is by driving, and it takes about 2 hours to get there.
 For public transportation, take the bus line 20 or Caltrain, which will take about 3 to 4 hours for the ride.

-Monterey is a popular short getaway among San Francisco’s locals because of its breathtaking ocean view and cool hotels.
+Monterey is a popular getaway from San Francisco because of its breathtaking oceans.
 Stay in the Monterey Plaza Hotel and Spa, which is built at the waterfront with excellent massage and spa facilities that make the stay a relaxing one; or in the Old Monterey Inn, which is an intimate bed and breakfast that captures the countryside charm.

 Best tours of Monterey